wahyutrijaka/wahyutrijaka/README.md

 -  I enjoy meeting new people and hearing new perspectives
 -  Feel free to reach out at any given time to talk to me about business
--  If you have any inquiry or you want me to review or evaluate your project please contact me to telegram 🤩
+-  If you have any inquiry or you want me to review or evaluate your project
+-  l will keep your identity 100% anonymous!
+We look forward to working with you.
+-  please contact me to telegram 🤩
 ____

 <p align="center">